ClickSend/integration-sqs/README.md

     #### Option 2: You are the administrator

     In case you are the administrator or if you have created a new AWS account.
-Copy your credentials from top right of your console:
+Copy your credentials from the security credentials:

     <img width="450" alt="Group" src="https://user-images.githubusercontent.com/66475561/147034794-e4270027-0f80-4e07-bee1-a46c2e40a409.png">

-7. Configure your AWS CLI by creating and setting up .AWS folder credential(obtained from above) and config(your region) files (make sure these files does not have any extensions).
+7. Configure your AWS CLI by setting up .AWS folder directory and creating credential(obtained from above) and config(your region) files (make sure these files does not have any extensions) under this directory.
 Follow these links for more
     instructions:

     a. [cli-config-files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)